scientific-computing-collections/Hankel-transform-qDHT/README.md

 # quasi Hankel Transform

 python3 algorithm that perform zero-order Hankel Transform for an 1D array (float or real valued).
-Such QDHT algorithm is especially suit for iterative codes, where energy-preserving are important -- as discrete form of Parseval theorem is  guaranteed.
+Such QDHT algorithm is especially suit for iterative codes, where energy-preserving is important -- as discrete form of Parseval theorem is  guaranteed.

-For more detailes, see:
+For more details, see:
 [Li Yu, et.al, Quais-discrete Hankel transform, Optics Letters, 23, 409, 1998](https://www.osapublishing.org/ol/abstract.cfm?&uri=ol-23-6-409).